nikitavoloboev/data/docs/security/security.md

 - [Project Zero](https://googleprojectzero.blogspot.com/) - Team of security researchers at Google who study zero-day vulnerabilities in the hardware and software systems. ([Docs and Tools](https://github.com/googleprojectzero/p0tools))
 - [Hertzbleed Attack](https://www.hertzbleed.com/) - New family of side-channel attacks: frequency side channels. ([HN](https://news.ycombinator.com/item?id=31743110)) ([Code](https://github.com/FPSG-UIUC/hertzbleed))
 - [A Roadmap to Zero Trust Architecture](https://zerotrustroadmap.org/)
+- [Himitsu](https://himitsustore.org/) - Secure secret storage system for Unix-like systems.
+It provides an arbitrary key/value store (where values may be secret) and a query language for manipulating the key store.